JimDesu/basis-lang/README.md

 ### Practical Upshot:
 The core differentiating reasons for going through the effort of making this language are:
-- Direct semantic match to Hexagonal Architecture... the langauge makes Hexagonal Architecture the natural way to code
+- Direct semantic match to Hexagonal Architecture... the langauge makes Hexagonal Architecture the natural way to code.
+Hexagonal architecture is the procedural equivalent to how large Haskell code-bases work, and is a proven approach to keeping large code-bases tractable.
-- Bounded scope of side effects will simplify review of AI-generated code
+- Bounded scope of side effects to simplify review of AI-generated code -- unlike most imperative languages, you can see the bounds of what can happen in each signature.
-- Stylistic support for high and low level coding tasks
+- Stylistic support for high and low level coding tasks, whether that's passing buffers or managing statecharts.

 ### Guiding Principles:
 - Strong typing saves lives &#9786;